 'MD3' (ii) was a British naval gunfire bombardment of the port of Tripoli in the Tripolitania western region of the Italian North African colony of Libya and so impede the delivery of reinforcements, equipment and supplies to the Axis forces in North Africa (20/23 April 1941).

 The undertaking was undertaken by forces of Admiral Sir Andrew Cunningham’s Mediterranean Fleet immediately after their involvement in 'MD2'.
-The main strength of the Mediterranean Fleet operated in two groups: under Cunningham’s command, the first group comprised the battleships Barham, Valiant and Warspite, light cruiser Gloucester, and destroyers Jaguar, Janus, Jervis and Juno, and under Vice Admiral H. D. Pridham-Wippell’s command, the second group comprised the fleet carrier Formidable, light cruisers Ajax and Orion, paravane-equipped destroyers Hasty, Havock and Hero, and fleet destroyers Defender, Encounter, Griffin, Havelock, Hereward, Kimberley and Kingston.
+The main strength of the Mediterranean Fleet operated in two groups: under Cunningham’s command, the first group comprised the battleships Barham, Valiant and Warspite, the light cruiser Gloucester and the destroyers Jaguar, Janus, Jervis and Juno, and under Vice Admiral H. D. Pridham-Wippell’s command, the second group comprised the fleet carrier Formidable, the light cruisers Ajax and Orion, the paravane-equipped destroyers Hasty, Havock and Hero, and fleet destroyers Defender, Encounter, Griffin, Havelock, Hereward, Kimberley and Kingston.

 As the Mediterranean Fleet retired toward Alexandria, the battleship Valiant struck a mine and was damaged, and the 6,098-ton freighter British Lord was damaged by air attack in the area to the south-west of Crete.